-The Supporting Services Mentoring Program is an important component of SSPGS that provides additional strategies to ensure the employment of highly qualified and diverse professional and support personnel.
-The Supporting Services Mentoring Program provides mentors to both new employees and existing staff to help them excel in their roles, direct them to training and onthe-job work experiences, and prepare them for career development opportunities.
+The Supporting Services Mentoring Program is an important component of SSPGS that provides additional strategies to ensure the employment of highly qualified and diverse professional and support personnel, as envisioned in Goal 4 of the Strategic Plan for Montgomery County Public Schools-Create a positive work environment in a self-renewing organization.
+The Supporting Services Mentoring Program provides mentors to both new employees and existing staff to help them excel in their roles, direct them to training and on-the-job work experiences, and prepare them for career development opportunities.